 Exodus 19:5-6 NIV

-After God invited them into this covenant relationship he gave them the terms of the covenant that they were to obey.
+After God invited them into this relationship, he gave them the terms they were to obey.
 These included the 10 Commandments as well as several chapters of additional laws.
-Moses took all of this to the people and they responded with “Everything the LORD has said we will do” (Ex.
+Moses took all of this to the people, and they responded with, “Everything the LORD has said we will do” (Ex.
 24:3).

 The Reason for a New Covenant